 Clear braces are better for complicated cases.

 While Invisalign is a great system and can really straighten teeth, the aligning trays are really only good for straightening crooked teeth and closing gaps between teeth.
 In more complicated or severe cases, clear braces are a better option for any tooth or jaw alignment issue.
-In fact, clear braces are the best choice for correcting a bite, widening an arch, or a turning a tooth in its socket.
+In fact, clear braces are the best choice for correcting a bite, widening an arch, or turning a tooth in its socket.
 If you only have a few crooked teeth and an uncomplicated case, Invisalign is often a more convenient choice.

-Invisalign are less fragile.
+Invisalign is less fragile.

 Because the aligners are switched out every other week, it is very rare that someone breaks an aligner and has to get a new one.
 However, as with any braces, the brackets do not change.
 This means they are more likely to break over time.
 This is, again, down to personal preference and your lifestyle.

-Clear braces cause irritation in early treatment.
+Braces cause irritation in early treatment.

 While your mouth will likely not enjoy having the Invisalign trays in all the time, clear braces are more likely to irritate your gums and the inside of your lips during the early part of your treatment.
 The mouth is extremely resilient, however, and does create calluses on the insides of the lips and cheeks, to prevent further irritation as the treatment goes on.